thisismyrobot/moto-cube/README.md

 ## Model

-magicbox.scad is the assembled idea, at the moment.
+assembly.scad shows the assembled idea, at the moment.

+magicbox.scad has all the parts themselves.

 ## Motion study of the cams, in OpenSCAD